vladarts/ide-gen/README.md

 # Development Workspace Manager

-`ide-gen` is a tool to simplify local workspace management by defining a strict directories structure for VCS repositories required to be cloned and automatic workspaces generation for supported IDE projects.
+`ide-gen` is a tool to simplify local workspace management by defining a strict directories structure for VCS repositories and automatic workspaces generation for supported IDEs.

 ## Installation